Castle of the Living Dead: Background

 American Warren Kiefer moved to Italy to pursue a career in the film industry.
 There he met American-born producer Paul Maslansky at Cinecittà.
 The two got along and decided to make a film together.
 Kiefer provided the script for Castle of the Living Dead.
 Maslansky previously worked as a production manager, and had befriended Michael Reeves.
 Maslansky had already created a documentary film about jazz music in Paris, financed by his uncle.
 He was in Rome in order to set up his own feature film, and this time he intended to finance it with his own money.
 Maslansky had the idea that his film should be a black-and-white horror film.
 It could be filmed quickly, using ready-made sets, and relying on atmospheric location shooting.
 The script could be redrafted to incorporate local color, without increasing the production budget.
 Kiefer was a writer by profession, but aspired to be a film director.
 He was involved in the shooting of a documentary film in Libya, at the time he met Maslansky.
 Both of them were expatriate Americans, members of a loosely organized community of expatriate filmmakers in Rome.
 They were both in their late 20s at the time, and both aspired to create their own feature film.
 They agreed to co-operate and jointly "thrashed out" the film's story.
 With the story completed, Kiefer started work on the screenplay.
-Maslansky "put together" an estimated 125,000 to 150,000 dollars, to serve as a "minestone" fund that would cover the film's budget.
+Maslansky "put together" an estimated US$125,000 to $150,000, to serve as a "minestone" fund that would cover the film's budget.
 Money was drawn from several European countries, based on pre-sales.

 Among the crew of Castle of the Living Dead was Michael Reeves.
 Paul Maslansky met Reeves previously on the set of The Long Ships (1964) and invited him to work on Castle of the Living Dead.
-Maslansky had been impressed by Mike's enthusiasm for film, and Mike's passion for the horror genre.
+Maslansky had been impressed by Reeves's enthusiasm for film and his passion for the horror genre.
 Reeves was assigned as the second unit director.
 Reeves is sometimes credited with doing script work for this film.
 However Kiefer had mostly completed the script by the time production begun.
 Reeves could not have contributed more than slight redrafting of the script.
 Reeves' input on the script is credited with the dwarf's role in the finished film.

 Donald Sutherland was cast in multiple roles in the film.
-Maslansky had "spotted" Sutherland in London, where the actor was involved in a production of Spoon River Anthology by Lindsay Anderson's royal court.
+Maslansky had "spotted" Sutherland in London, where the actor was involved in a production of Spoon River Anthology by Lindsay Anderson at the Royal Court Theatre.
 Maslansky pitched the film to Sutherland.
-Sutherland was offered a weekly wage of 40 dollars, and the use of Kiefer's couch as a sleeping place.
+Sutherland was offered a weekly wage of $40, and the use of Kiefer's couch as a sleeping place.
 Once he accepted, Maslansky bought him a train ticket for Rome.
+The film proved Sutherland's credited film debut (he previously had an uncredited bit part in The World Ten Times Over).
 Maslansky and Reeves put in $10,000 and contacted Christopher Lee for ten days of shooting.